madusha-projects/CentralBankDashboard/README.md

 ## License

-This project is open-source under the MIT License
+This project is open-source under the MIT License.
-.
-You are free to use, modify, and share it with proper attribution.

 ## Acknowledgments